Now in open beta - free for 14 days, no credit card required.Download now ›

 Northlight vs Waalaxy (2026): Real Browser Session vs Chrome Extension for LinkedIn Outreach

 Quick Answer: Waalaxy automates LinkedIn through a Chrome extension, which creates behavioral patterns that LinkedIn's detection systems look for.
-Northlight uses Chrome DevTools Protocol — connecting to your actual running browser session — so LinkedIn sees your real cookies and fingerprint, not extension-injected behavior.
-For teams running outreach on accounts they can't afford to lose, that architecture difference is the whole decision.
+Northlight connects directly to your actual running browser session — so LinkedIn sees your real session, not extension-injected behavior.
+For teams running outreach on accounts they can't afford to lose, that difference is the whole decision.

 Waalaxy raised €45 million in 2022.
 That's not a footnote — it funded real engineering, real brand, and a product that genuinely works for a lot of teams.
 But there's a gap between "well-built tool" and "safe to run at scale on your primary LinkedIn account," and that gap has gotten wider since LinkedIn's 2025 crackdown.